-If you are single, how about using this time of year to spread the love this Valentine’s and to celebrate all the special people you have in your life.
+If you are single, let's use this time of year to spread the love and celebrate all of the special people you have in your life.

 Make some time to see your close friends

-Even if you are in a relationship, that doesn’t mean you have to exclusively spend time with your partner over Valentine's weekend either.
-Why not organise a bit of a reunion perhaps with some friends from school, university, an old workplace or sports group?
+Even if you are in a relationship, that doesn’t mean you have to exclusively spend time with your partner on Valentine's Day or over Valentine's weekend.
+Why not organise a bit of a reunion with some friends from school, university, an old workplace or sports group?

 Have you heard of Galentine’s?
 It’s celebrated on 13th February each year and marks a day to be grateful for the female friends in your life – single or not.
-A day to shower them with attention and show how much your bestie or dearest girl friends mean.
+A day to shower them with attention and show how much your bestie or dearest girlfriend means.
 How could you celebrate Galentine's and your best friends this year...perhaps a little gin hamper you know she'll love?

 Spend time with family and loved ones

-There are many couples who do not celebrate Valentine’s and, perhaps, your parents or grandparents may be one of them.
+Many couples do not celebrate Valentine’s and, perhaps, your parents or grandparents may be one of them.

-Do you have an elderly grandparent who is widowed?
-Make the time to celebrate your relationship with them and tell them how special they, as well as how lucky you feel to have them in your life.
+Perhaps you have an elderly grandparent who is widowed.
+Make the time to celebrate your relationship with them and tell them how special they are, as well as how lucky you feel to have them in your life.

-Pop round this Valentine’s day with a cake or little gift.
+Pop around this Valentine’s Day with a cake or little gift.
 Spend some time together.
 Check in.
 We hear far too often about how lonely some of our older generation feel.

 Support those who may be struggling

-Why not make it your mission this Valentine’s Day to reach out to those who are struggling.
+Why not make it your mission on Valentine’s Day 2024 to reach out to those who are struggling?

 Try something completely different

-This year, how about changing the 14th February in to a chance to ‘Love Yourself Day' by doing something really unique and different.
+This year, how about changing the 14th of February into a ‘Love Yourself Day', by doing something unique and different?

-There are so many new and exciting experiences to try in life… if not now, when?
+There are so many new and exciting experiences to try .... if not now, when?

 Carry out a random act of kindness

-This Valentine’s, we are challenging everyone to give it a go!
+Every February and especially on Valentine's Day, we challenge everyone to give it a go!

 • Asking a shop worker how they are